Home Arrow

 From 6 April 2026, the maximum protective award for failure to consult properly in collective redundancy situations increased from 90 days’ pay to 180 days’ pay .

-This does not affect day-to-day rota planning for most small teams, but it is important for employers making larger workforce changes.
+This will not affect day-to-day rota planning for most small teams.
+However, it matters if a business is closing sites, reducing headcount, restructuring departments or making larger workforce changes.

 8. Whistleblowing protections now cover sexual harassment disclosures